dakaiss28/PixouSimulator/README.md

 To collect as many coins as possible, Pixou is trained by reinforcement, with the Q learning algorithm.

 #### States
 A state gives the positions of the coins and pixou.
-The reduce the number of cells, the screen is divided in a grid.
-For each game element, we store in the state the id of the grid the element is into.
+The reduce the number of states, the screen is divided in a grid.
+For each game element, we store in the state the id of the cell the element is into.

 #### Q learning algorithm